NuriaQueralt/covid19-epidemiology-ontology/README.md

 3. From Kees van Bochove (twitter, the hyve::ohdsi): Have a look at the way we used [schema.org](http://schema.org) to express structured metadata about observational studies [model](https://github.com/thehyve/ohdsi-schemas/blob/master/models/ohdsi_model/ohdsi_semantic_model.ttl) and example study
 4. On the usefulness of ontologies in epidemiology research and practice [[PMC ID](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3607093/)]

+## License
+CEMO is licensed under the terms of the [CC0 License](https://creativecommons.org/share-your-work/public-domain/cc0/).